jasoju/jasoju.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* M.Sc. in Data Science, Univeristy of Mannheim, 2025
+* B.Sc. in Psychology, Univeristy of Mannheim, 2022

 Work experience
 ======